milankinen/stanga/README.md

 list processing extremely easy.

-`liftListById` is most powerful of those functions - it conceals many performance optimizations, caching, cold->not observable conversions and event replaying that you'd normally need to do yourself.
+`liftListById` is most powerful of those functions - it conceals many performance optimizations, caching, cold->hot observable conversions and event replaying that you'd normally need to do yourself.
 Now all you need is just an `id` in your list items!
 Conceptually `liftListById` is almost like
 ```javascript